Brodvd/Random-Tone-Generator/README.md

 ![image](https://github.com/user-attachments/assets/b607d4bc-6094-4f90-a4c3-ba36898aa720)
 ![image](https://github.com/user-attachments/assets/6a8cd677-24f8-4ee0-8dda-7ea7e682d791)
 # Version
-There is only the version in italian.
+There is the version in italian.
+If you want the version in english go to the branch "english version".
 Download it from this repository.